Generative power of a protein language model trained on multiple sequence alignments: Methods

 Second, DCA statistical energy scores are computed for each sequence using the Potts model Hamiltonian $H$ in \cref{eq:maxent} with the couplings and the fields inferred by bmDCA on the natural MSA of the family of interest (see \qnameref{subsec:bmDCA}).
 The statistical energy score is then defined as the opposite of the statistical energy, i.e.\ $-H(\bm{x})$ for a sequence $\bm{x}$, so that, here too, higher values mean better scores.

 We also compute AlphaFold~\cite{Jumper2021} structural prediction confidence scores, i.e.\ predicted local-distance difference test (pLDDT) values.
 Given the computational cost, for each natural or generated MSA, we evaluate pLDDT values for a subset of 200 randomly sampled sequences.

+Finally, we compute the root-mean-square deviation (RMSD) between a reference experimental structure of the family of focus (see list in \cref{tab:dataset}) and the AlphaFold predicted structures, also for a subset of 200 randomly sampled sequences in each MSA.

-Because AlphaFold takes MSAs as input, we compute these scores using the whole natural MSA of the family of interest as context in all cases.
+Because AlphaFold takes MSAs as input, we compute these two structural scores using the whole natural MSA of the family of interest as context in all cases.
+In addition, for the protein family PF00072, we also used fully synthetic MSAs as input to AlphaFold.
+Structural scores are then very similar to those obtained using natural context (see \cref{tab:bmDCA_temps}).